Xant3s/viavr-editor/README.md

   - Do not close any terminal windows that appear
 - Select 'Open Project'
   - Open the example project we provide at "RepoRoot/res/ExampleProject.via"
-  - You may see a white screen for a few seconds while Spoke is still starting
+  - You may see a loading screen for a few seconds while Spoke is still starting
 - Check your preferences
   - Go to File > Preferences
   - Check the path to the Unity executable
-  - Check the path to the articy:draft executable
   - Check the package registry URL (our default registry is available at https://packages.informatik.uni-wuerzburg.de)
   - Check the package registry scopes (our default registry currently needs the scopes 'de.jmu' and 'unity-com')
-- Open example scene
-  - Select 'Dev Tools > Open Present Working Directory'
-  - Copy this path, you'll need it for the next step
-  - Click on "crater"
-  - Open "Present Working Directory/Scenes/crater.spoke".
-This corresponds to "%localAppData%/Temp/viavr/project/Scenes/crater.spoke" on Windows
-    - We'll automate this step in future work
-- To save the current scene, select File > Save Current Scene
 - To save the project, select File > Save Project (this can take a while depending on the project size)
-- To build the project, select "Generate VIA Experience"
+- To build the project, navigate to the finish tab, check all settings, then select "Generate VIA Experience"
   - Select "Generate Experience"
   - Choose an output folder, e.g. on your desktop
   - The build process can take a while, depending on the project size